Welcome | Get started | Dive into Lino | Contribute | Reference

 BabelFields and migrations¶

-BabelFields cause the database structure to change when a site
+BabelFields cause the database structure to change when a server

 setting of a Lino site.